nathanhoad/godot_input_helper/docs/Devices.md

 ## Device Tester

-Run the `res://addons/input_helper/device_tester/device_tester.tscn` scene to test inputs.
+If you clone the full repository down from GitHub you will have access to the examples folder.
+In there you can have a look at the device tester examples to test inputs.

 ## Switch Joy-Cons on Windows